Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolCompanyAllowedDataLocation.md

 ```

 ### -Overwrite
-Whether to overwrite an existing allowed data location if one already exists for the same {ServiceType, Location} pair for the company.
+Indicates whether to overwrite an existing allowed data location if one already exists for the same {ServiceType, Location} pair for the company.

 ```yaml
 Type: Boolean